ibm-cloud-architecture/refarch-integration-services/README.md

         <feature>apiDiscovery-1.0</feature>
 ```

-Once the service is deployed locally or on remote server using the URL http://localhost:9080/api/explorer/#/Customer_management_micro_service_API will display the API as you can see below:
+Once the service is deployed locally or on remote server, you can access the swagger by going to the URL http://localhost:9080/api/explorer/#/Customer_management_micro_service_API will display the API as you can see below:

 ![](docs/customer-api.png)

 We also developed a `swagger.yaml` file in the folder `src/main/webapp/META-INF/stub` to describe the APIs.
 This may be helpful for defining an API product in API Connect.

+As Liberty supports generation of swagger by leveraging annotations in resources classes and the ApiDiscovery feature.

 ## Build and Deploy